sitespeedio/sitespeed.io/HELP.md

 # Money
 > "Can't we just support you with money?"

 We would prefer that you spend your money on people that really needs it, support the [Red Cross](https://www.icrc.org/eng/donations/ways-to-donate/).
+If you represent a company and truly believe in Open Source, then you can sponsor the servers for [http://dashboard.sitespeed.io/](http://dashboard.sitespeed.io/) and [https://run.sitespeed.io/](https://run.sitespeed.io/).